7 Ways To Top Up Your Holiday E-Commerce Strategy This Season (2020)

 The period between Christmas and New Year usually feels blurry, yet you can still use it to sell a bit more.
 It's a great time to organize some flash sales since most of the people are still relaxed, happy, and likely spending lots of time scrolling their phones.

 There are many things to consider when it comes to user experience, from your store's loading time to a smooth checkout process.

 The thing is, 57% of site visitors simply leave it if it doesn't load in 3 seconds, meaning that the speed of your website should become one of your top priorities.

 Also, more and more purchases are happening on smartphones which is why it’s a necessity to make your store mobile-friendly.
 Not to mention easy navigation overall, no matter the device.

 Finally, if the visitor reaches the checkout, it doesn't mean he or she will complete the purchase.
 Many cart abandonments happen at this stage due to the complicated or poor experience.
 This can be done by simplifying forms, giving the option to auto-fill, offering multiple payment options, and, of course, guest checkout.

 This holiday season will definitely be different and come with its own challenges.
-To achieve your holiday e-commerce strategy goals, you will have to put some additional effort and, possibly, resources to prepare for increased traffic, ensure smooth communication, and flawless execution of your sales.
+To achieve your holiday e-commerce strategy goals, you will have to put some additional effort into your Christmas marketing ideas and possibly improve resources to prepare for increased traffic, ensure smooth communication, and flawless execution of your sales.
 The key here is to organize and carefully plan it all in advance to be able to avoid the unexpected and make the most out of this very uncertain holiday season.